 Most surgeons will not perform duodenal switch surgery unless you are super obese (body mass index (BMI) of 50 or higher) and your weight is causing serious health problems.

 It is important to think of this surgery as a tool to help you lose weight.
-It is not an instant fix.
+It's not an instant fix.
 You will still need to eat a healthy diet and get regular exercise.
 This will help you reach your weight goal and avoid regaining the weight you lose.

 How Well It Works

 Biliopancreatic diversion surgeries are effective.
-Most people lose 75% to 80% of their excess weight (the weight above what is considered healthy) and stay at their new weight.footnote 1 Ten years after weight loss surgery, many people have gained back 20% to 25% of the weight they lost.
-The long-term success is highest in people who are realistic about how much weight will be lost, keep appointments with the medical team, follow the recommended eating plan, and are physically active.footnote 2
+For people who have a very high BMI, biliopancreatic diversion with duodenal switch provides greater weight loss than gastric bypass.footnote 1 The long-term success is highest in people who are realistic about how much weight they will lose, go to appointments with the medical team, follow the recommended eating plan, and are physically active.

-- Dumping syndrome.
 This causes nausea, weakness, sweating, faintness, and possibly diarrhea soon after eating.
 These symptoms get worse if you eat highly refined, high-calorie foods (like sweets).
-Sometimes you may become so weak that you have to lie down until the symptoms pass.
+Sometimes you may feel so weak that you have to lie down until the symptoms pass.

 To learn more about Healthwise, visit Healthwise.org.